HGustavs/LenaSYS/backend-models/microservices/Database_related_micro_services.md

 SELECT * from listentries WHERE vers = :oldvers;
 ```
 - vers __AND__ cid __AND__ lid : entryname

-These specific parameters are used in this query:

 ```sql
 SELECT entryname FROM listentries WHERE vers=:cversion AND cid=:cid AND (kind=1 or kind=0 or kind=4) AND (pos < (SELECT pos FROM listentries WHERE lid=:lid)) ORDER BY pos DESC LIMIT 1;
 ```

 - cid : pos
 ```sql
 SELECT pos FROM listentries WHERE cid=:cid ORDER BY pos DESC;